fgm/mongodb/README.md

   found.
 Being a state variable rebuilt by the MongoDB Path plugin, it should not be modified in `settings.php`, as this would prevent its dynamic maintenance.

+If the module is being installed on an existing site instead of an empty one, use the `drush mpi` command to import the {url_alias} aliases to MongoDB.
+That command can also be used after the fact to regenerate the url_alias collection if a problem occurs: it does not modify the {url_alias} table.

 ### mongodb_session